The IRS Fresh Start Tax Program: 2025

 After approval, the taxpayer will find out what the new amount of their payment will be.

-An Installment Agreement is a payment plan offered through the Fresh Start Program.
+An Installment Agreement is an IRS payment plan offered through the Fresh Start Program.
 It allows taxpayers to pay an agreed-upon amount every month to the IRS.
 These payments go directly to the taxpayer’s overall tax debt, and continue until the debt is paid in full.

 Once you are on an installment plan, you will no longer receive IRS collection letters or be susceptible to penalties.
 This plan is also a great way to show the IRS that you are willing to resolve your debt.
 A downside is that the IRS will continue to apply interest to your total debt, even if the amount you are required to pay monthly changes under the Fresh Start Program.
 With the ability of the IRS to include interest in your outstanding account amount, you will end up paying more than you originally owed.

 While an Installment Agreement is a valid form of Fresh Start tax relief, compromising with the IRS for a reasonable monthly payment is difficult.
-Your chances of making smaller monthly payments are more likely if you use a professional tax relief company to represent you on your behalf.
+Your chances of making smaller monthly payments are more likely if you choose a professional tax relief service to represent you on your behalf.

 Partial Pay Installment Agreements are for taxpayers who can make some payments but cannot pay their full tax debt before the collection statute expires.
 These agreements require a thorough financial review and are reassessed every two years.
 They allow taxpayers to make payments based on their current financial ability, even if these payments won’t fully cover the debt within the collection period.